pryv/example-apps-web/customize-assets/README.md

 ## Locate the assets in your Open Pryv.io

-You will first need to run your instance of Open Pryv.io on your computer.
+You first need to run your instance of Open Pryv.io on your computer.

-If you haven't installed it yet, you can do so by forking the [Github repositery](https://github.com/pryv/open-pryv.io) of Open Pryv and following the instructions in the README.
+If you haven't installed it yet, you can do so by forking the [Github repositery](https://github.com/pryv/open-pryv.io) of Open Pryv.io and following the instructions in the README.

 The code for the assets can be found in the **"public_html/assets/"** folder of your Open Pryv.io.
 You can directly modify the files from the folder to adapt the style and assets to your own branding.